 The announcement of the deal is a boost to Microsoft, which has been struggling to boost the position of its Bing search engine against Google’s dominance in almost every country around the world.
 It will also be a boost for Baidu, which has ambitions internationally.

-Bing—which filters out results in China relating to controversial subjects, such as political dissidents, Taiwan or pornography, to be able to operate in the country—has a negligible share of the market, while Google has nearly 20% counting visits to its offshore sites, making it the second-biggest in China.
+Bing — which filters out results in China relating to controversial subjects, such as political dissidents, Taiwan or pornography, to be able to operate in the country — has a negligible share of the market, while Google has nearly 20% counting visits to its offshore sites, making it the second-biggest in China.
+Yahoo! has 6% and Microsoft’s Bing 4%, according to Net Applications.

 English-language searches to Baidu will be redirected through Bing.